App Store Commissions: An ASC 606 Accounting Guide

 Steps:

-2. Utilize the Taxes Collected field to drive the Sales Tax Accrual entries.
+2. You can utilize the Taxes Collected field to drive the Sales Tax Accrual entries.

-4. Sales tax jurisdictions can be found using the Country of Buyer field.
+4. Sales tax jurisdictions can be found by using the Country of Buyer field.

 Steps:

-2. Only successful payments will appear on this report.
+2. Only successful payments will be on this report.

 • Refunds: